§01overview

 # True if signoff was under the threshold for the complexity tier

-Pass optional context fields to capture AI model provenance, infrastructure details, and compliance gate results.
+pass optional context fields to capture ai model provenance, infrastructure details, and compliance gate results.

 receipt = requests.post(